judoscale/judoscale-python/sample-apps/django_sample/README.md

 # Django Sample App

-This is a minimal Django app to test the judoscale package.
+This is a minimal Django app for testing the judoscale package.

 ## Prerequisites